hundredrabbits/thebook/north_pacific_logbook.md

 ##### 2230
 Ah, morning at nearly eleven o'clock, creeping back toward normality.
 The night was uneventful, with Pino steering itself on increasing winds and seas.
 We've managed to bypass a lot of bad weather these past few days, not sure we can avoid this system entirely, but at least we are safe, for now.
 With our current point of sail, we get tossed around a lot, with waves hitting our side.

-We're almost below 1,482 km (800 nm) to the Vancouver Island entrance.
-I hope that we won't get there just as a gale forms along the coast or something.
+I hope that we won't arrive at the entrance to the Strait just as a gale forms along the coast.
 It's a possibility, so we'll plan for it, but wouldn't it be nice for once to arrive somewhere in lighter winds?
 Wouldn't it be nice to break our pattern of boisterous landfalls?

 \newpage